When Paul taught in the synagogue in Berea, those in the synagogue examined the Scriptures to see if what Paul was teaching was true.

 2. Does the one teaching understand the difference between law before the cross and grace after the cross?
 Or, is he/she mixing law and grace, which was prevalent in the early church, such as in Galatians?

-3. Does the teacher understand the difference between the earthly ministry of Jesus to Israel when they were under the law and his ascended ministry to Paul concerning the church – God’s spiritual family of grace made up of people who have placed their faith in Jesus and are from all over the world (see Ephesians 3:1-21 and Colossians 1:24-2:7)?
+3. Does the teacher understand the difference between the earthly ministry of Jesus to Israel when they were under the law and his ministry to the nations, including his ascended ministry through Paul concerning the church – God’s spiritual family of grace made up of people who have placed their faith in Jesus and are from all over the world (see Ephesians 2:11-21; 3:1-21 and Colossians 1:24-2:7)?

-5. Does the teacher understand the old and new testaments are not about books (table of contents) but about blood (the blood of animals for continual forgiveness of sins and the blood of Jesus for complete forgiveness of sins - See Matthew 26:26-28; Luke 22:20, Hebrews 8-10)?
+4. Does the teacher understand the old and new testaments are not about books of the Bible (table of contents) but about blood (the blood of animals (OT) for continual forgiveness of sins and the blood of Jesus (NT) for complete forgiveness of sins - See Matthew 26:26-28; Luke 22:20, Hebrews 8-10)?
 To read Brad’s blogs where he explains what the new testament is, CLICK HERE.

 NOTE: Examining the context of the verses not only includes the verses before and after the verse or verses being taught on, but the context also includes the entire book the verses are in, the covenant/testament (old or new testament – not books but blood) the book is in, the historical situation the writer or speaker in the Bible is addressing, and how the original audience or reader understood what the writer or speaker was communicating?
 Check out Brad’s Blog, A Simple Three-Step Method For Bible Study: CLICK HERE